What is CALEA?

 continuation fees, as well as an annual report.
 Reaccreditation occurs

 at the end of the three years, following another successful on-site

 assessment and hearing before the Commission.
-Sergeant Glen Williams is
+Lieutenant Glen Williams is

 the CALEA Accreditation Manager.
 He continues his efforts for maintaining CALEA compliance for the organization.
 The reaccreditation is December 2017.